arupsarkar-sfdc/admcp-media-app/TECHNOLOGY_BUSINESS_VISION.md

 We've built the foundation.
 The protocols are proven.
 The architecture is scalable.
 The business value is clear.

-**The future of advertising is agent-driven.
-And we're leading the way.**
+**The future of advertising is agent-driven with human in the loop**

 ---